tidelabs/tidechain/docs/governance.md

 turnout - the total number of voting tokens (does not include conviction)

-electorate - the total number of TIDE tokens issued in the network
+electorate - the total number of TIFI tokens issued in the network
 ```

 ##### Super-Majority Approve